Become a Virtual Assistant

 Yes and I recommend it.
 I use Markel Direct for my Virtual Assistant insurance and at the time of writing, I pay £140 per year.
 Your cost might differ depending on your circumstances, so it’s worth getting a quote.

-I’ve never had to make a claim, but having insurance gives me peace of mind and helps me look more professional.
+I’ve never had to make a claim, but having insurance gives me peace of mind and helps me be professional.
 Some clients ask for proof, others don’t, but either way, it’s good to have in place.

 Virtual Assistant Contracts